betatim/deep-nlp-class/slides.md

 $p_{\theta}$ is parametrized by a neural network.

-The motivation is that an internal representation of the model is better at capturing the meaning of a sequence than a simple Bag-of-Words.
+The motivation is that an internal representation of the model is better at capturing the meaning of a sequence than a simple Bag-of-Words (unordered set).
 ---

 # Conditional Language Models